 Health and Safety Services

-The driving force behind Shambhala's extensive Harm Reduction is simple: "We care about people."
+The driving force behind Shambhala Music Festival’s extensive Harm Reduction is simple: "We care about people."
 Over the past 20 years, Shambhala has established itself as a leader in health and safety standards in the North American festival industry.
+Encompassing all aspects of harm reduction from sexual health, a strong medical team, and various safe spaces, the Shambhala Music Festival Harm Reduction team ensures that all guests, as well as staff, are educated on how to transform the festival into an accepting and safe environment.

 Accessibility / Shambha-Abled

-Shambha-Abled is located near Downtown Shambhala.
-Power access is available for charging motorized wheelchairs or operating other medical devices.
-For further information, or inquiries into our ShambhaAbled campground, contact email@example.com.
+Shambha-Abled is located near Downtown Shambhala and is for our guests with mobility disabilities.
+Power access is available for charging motorized wheelchairs.
+For further information_or inquiries into our Shambha-Abled campground, contact email@example.com.

-Deadline for ShambhaAbled registrations is June 31st, 2018.
+Deadline for Shambha-Abled registrations is July 1st, 2019.

-ANKORS has been serving the Kootenays for over two decades and have been an important presence at Shambhala.
+ANKORS has been serving the Kootenays for over two decades and have been an important presence at Shambhala Music Festival.
 They provide free drug testing, harm reduction supplies, services and information about safer sex and partying.

 Get Home Safe